 DREU interns have the opportunity to be directly involved in a research project and interact with graduate students and professors on a daily basis.
 This experience is invaluable for those who are considering graduate school; DREU will provide a close-up view of what graduate school is really like and increase interns’ competitiveness as an applicant for graduate admissions and fellowships.

 For more information, please see the DREU website.

 In order to qualify, the student must be enrolled in a 2 or 4 years accredited college or university in the United States of America.
-They must be a matriculated student and be attending school full time and U.S. citizen.
-We will accept students who are not attending school full time as long as the part-time attendance is due to their disability and not their financial situation (minimum of 6 credits for undergraduate, 6 credits for graduate).
+They must be a matriculated student and attending school full-time and U.S. citizen.
+We will accept students who are not attending school full-time as long as the part-time attendance is due to their disability and not their financial situation (minimum of 6 credits for undergraduate, 6 credits for graduate).
 Unfortunately, we are not able to award scholarships to high school students.

 Upon winning, the student will prove disability and matriculation through their Disability Student Services department.
 We define disability as described under the ADA: “A physical or mental impairment that substantially limits one or more major life activities of such an individual.
 A record of such an impairment or being regarded as having such an impairment".

 Be sure to submit your entry before the March 23, 2019 deadline.
 The winner will be announced on our website on April 5, 2019.
 All decisions made by disABLEDperson, Inc. are final.